SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 }
 ```

-:point_right: As we want to use a local SQLite database, we need to install a client to communicate with this DH.
+:point_right: As we want to use a local SQLite database, we need to install a client to communicate with this DB.
 Install the `sqlite3` package for this job.
 ```
 npm install -D sqlite3
 ```